gordonkoehn/docker-on-retreat/docs/index.md

 ## Creating your Program.

 Our example program is in `src/main.py`.
 Let's check it out:
-- We import some libaries, supported by our virtual envrioment manager _Conda_.
+- We import some libraries, supported by our virtual environment manager _Conda_.
 See `environment.yml`.
 - We get out input and output paths.
 - We import the data.
 Two float numbers.
 - We do some heavy computation with _numpy_.
-- We do some Output Formating with a cool, but uselless tool called _figlet_.
+- We do some Output Formating with a cool, but useless tool called _figlet_.
 You'll see.
 - We save the result, to the output file and console.

 ### Make a docker out of it.